 The Canton of Basel-Stadt has been pursuing a progressive environmental and climate policy of an exemplary nature for decades.
 Climate protection also enjoys broad support in the Canton of Basel-Stadt.
 For example, in February 2019 Basel became the first Swiss city to declare a climate emergency, and in February 2020 the parliament’s Special Commission on Climate Protection commenced its work.
-In November 2022, the citizens of the Canton of Basel-Stadt voted in favour of the counter-proposal to the "Climate Justice Initiative", which will be put to the vote in 2022, envisages a reduction of greenhouse gas emissions to net zero by 2040.
+In November 2022, the citizens of the Canton of Basel-Stadt voted in favour of the counter-proposal to the "Climate Justice Initiative", which will be put to the vote in 2022, envisages a reduction of greenhouse gas emissions to net zero by 2037.
 Unlike other cities, Basel has the best chances of achieving this goal.
 This makes Basel a role model for environmental and climate policy at home and abroad.

 Renewable energies and energy efficiency

 Environmental and energy policy in Basel has a long history.
 As early as the 1970s, the population prevented the construction of the nuclear power plant in Kaiseraugst.
 As a result, a ban on nuclear power on one hand and the advancement of renewable energies on the other were laid down in the constitution.
 Since 2009, 100 per cent of the electricity produced by Industrielle Werke Basel (IWB) has come from renewable sources.
 In 2004, Riehen was the first municipality in Europe to be awarded the "European Energy Award" in gold, and the city of Basel has also carried the gold label since 2006.